Today's Top Gainer

 The Group has three upcoming residential projects which include -

 (i) The Phase II of the MHADA Redevelopment project which is being developed by Man Realtors and Holdings Pvt.
-Ltd. (where Man Infra holds 75.75%). this project is located at Ghatkopar East, Mumbai and has a potential of developing approximately 1.0 million sq.ft, of saleable area.
+Ltd. (where Man Infra holds 66.00%).
+This project is located at Ghatkopar East, mumbai and has a potential of developing approximately 1.0 million sq.ft. of saleable area.

-(ii) Man Vastucon LLP (where Man Infra holds 99.9%) is developing a Residential project near Dahisar, thane which is currently under the Approval Stage, this project has a potential of developing approximately 3.8 million sq.ft, of saleable area.
+(ii) Man Vastucon LLP (where Man Infra holds 99.99%) is developing a Residential project near Dahisar, Thane which is currently under the Approval Stage.
+This project has a potential of developing approximately 3.8 million sq.ft. of saleable area.

-(iii) MICL Developers LLP (where Man Infra holds 99.0%) is developing a MHADA redevelopment project at Vikhroli, Mumbai having a potential of developing approximately 0.2 million sq.ft, of saleable area.
+(iii) MICL Developers LLP (where Man Infra holds 99.99%) is developing a MHADA redevelopment project at Vikhroli, mumbai having a potential of developing approximately 0.2 million sq.ft. of saleable area.

-The Company is expecting to start recognizing revenue for 2 ongoing Real Estate projects in FY2018.
-In addition to this, the Company plans to launch the Phase II of the MHADA project in Ghatkopar and the residential project near Dahisar after receiving all the necessary approvals.
+The Company expects to launch the Phase II of the MHADA project in Ghatkopar and the residential project near Dahisar in Financial Year 2018-19.

 Financial Performance - Consolidated

-The Company achieved a PAT margin oflO.62% in FY17 Financial Performance - Standalone
+The Company achieved a PAT margin of 9.56% in FY18 Financial Performance - Standalone

 The Company works in an environment which is affected by various factors, some of which are controllable while some are outside the control of the Company.
-At Man Infra, we have developed a robust risk management framework that reduces the volatility due to unfavorable internal and external events, facilitates risk assessment and mitigation procedure, lays down reporting procedure and enables timely reviews by the management, The following section discusses some of these risks and steps taken by Man Infra to mitigate such risks.
+At Man infra, we are developing a risk management framework that reduces the volatility due to unfavorable internal and external events, facilitates risk assessment and mitigation procedure, lays down reporting procedure and enables timely reviews by the management.
+The following section discusses some of these risks and steps taken by man infra to mitigate such risks.

 1. Economic Risk

-b.
-Mitigation Plan: Man Infra continues to be conservative and follows well defined internal prudential norms, The Company has attempted to hedge against the inherent risks of Real Estate business by following joint development model.
-It maintains a low debt equity ratio, high liquidity and strong clientele with broadly timely payment track-record which helps in minimizing the impact of any downturn in economy.
+b. mitigation plan: man infra continues to be conservative and follows well defined internal prudential norms.
+The Company has attempted to hedge against the inherent risks of real Estate business by following joint development model.
+It maintains a very low debt equity ratio, high liquidity and strong clientele with broadly timely payment track-record which helps in minimizing the impact of any downturn in economy.